Skip to Main Content

 Enjoy historic charm and an updated waterfront in Portland’s neighbor across the river.

-Venerable Vancouver got its start in 1824 and, thanks to its advantageous location on the Columbia River, soon became a center of the Pacific Northwest's fur trade.
-Nearly 200 years later, its industrial riverfront has been given a welcome makeover and reopened to the public, providing one more reason to visit the city just north of Portland.
+Venerable Vancouver got its start in 1825 and, thanks to its advantageous location on the Columbia River, soon became a center of the Pacific Northwest's fur trade.
+Just over 200 years later, its industrial riverfront has been given a welcome makeover, providing one more reason to visit the city just north of Portland.

 Sights and Events

-Fort Vancouver National Historic Site, where the first explorers from the Hudson's Bay Company settled in the 1820s, is a lovely place to walk on a brisk sunny day (and offers handy shelters when it rains).
-Tour former military residences along tree-lined Officers Row, explore a fullscale replica fort, and visit re-creations of the rustic living quarters used by trappers and traders.
-Make reservations online for an evening lantern tour with living history demos.
-1501 E. Evergreen Blvd.
+Fort Vancouver National Historic Site, where the first explorers from the Hudson’s Bay Company settled in the 1820s, is a lovely place to walk on a brisk sunny day (and offers handy shelters when it rains).
+Tour former military residences along tree-lined Officers Row, explore a fullscale replica fort, and visit re-creations of the rustic living quarters used by fur trappers and traders.

 Where to Eat in Vancouver, Washington

-Called "Portland's best beer 'burb" by Willamette Week, Vancouver is serious about its suds.
-At Brothers Cascadia, one of the newest pubs in town, sample cold-fermented specialties such as Mateo Helles Lager and the flagship People's Pilsner.
+Called “Portland’s best beer ’burb” by Willamette Week, Vancouver is serious about its suds.
+At Brothers Cascadia, one of the most popular pubs in town, sample cold-fermented specialties such as Mateo Helles Lager and the flagship People’s Pilsner.
 Sit and sip among the oak barrels in the warehouse.

-An airy, modern space on the waterfront, the latest branch of upscale seafood chain WildFin American Grill offers Columbia River steelhead grilled with lemon-garlic-vermouth butter or seared on a block of Himalayan salt and coated with a honey-lime glaze.
+An airy, modern space on the waterfront, the buzzy local branch of upscale seafood chain WildFin American Grill offers Columbia River steelhead trout grilled with lemon-garlic-vermouth butter or seared on a block of Himalayan salt and coated with a honey-lime glaze.
+Save room for the butterscotch pudding brûlée.

 Outdoor Activities Near Vancouver, Washington

-The Discovery Historic Trail Loop connects downtown's Esther Short Park with Fort Vancouver, crossing busy Highway 14 on the curvaceous Vancouver Land Bridge.
+The Discovery Historic Trail Loop encircles Fort Vancouver, crossing busy Highway 14 on the curvaceous Vancouver Land Bridge.
 Interpretive signs along the bridge's wide paved path provide information about regional history and native plants.
 Don't miss the beloved Old Apple Tree—dating from when Vancouver was founded—in its own little park on the trail's south end.

 Take a walk along the Waterfront Renaissance Trail, which follows the river east from the new redevelopment project, for views of the river.
 The Columbia bustles with its signature mix of boats buzzing by, PDX-bound planes flying overhead, and cars whizzing along on both banks.